thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 *Okay, that make sense...*

-"Look, I am the god you talked about in your blog post.
-Or should I say, the creator?"
+"Look, I am the creator you talked about in your blog post."

 "The discoverer." - You broke your own silence. *because such god have no say in how the universe unfolds after its creation.*